Blue Louisa: A blog Covering Central Virginia & national politics from a progressive perspective

 You can find detailed discussions of Ben Hixon’s views on the issues important to the people of Culpeper on his website, http://www.benhixon.com.
 Check them out.
 Do your own research.
 Become informed.
 See what you think about Hixon’s growing support.
 And, be sure to vote on November 7th.

-Editor’s note: This article has been reposted with the author’s permission, and was originally scheduled to appear in the September 23rd edition of the Culpeper Star Exponent, but for some reason has yet to appear online.
+Editor’s note: This article has been reposted with the author’s permission, and was originally scheduled to appear in the September 23rd edition of the Culpeper Star Exponent, but for some reason was delayed until the 26th, where it now appears online.